janverschelde/PHCpack/src/doc/source/options.rst

 Since version 2.3.95, a more complete implementation of the Littlewood-Richardson homotopies is available.

-phc -f : Factor pure dimensional solution set into irreducibles
+phc -f : factor pure dimensional solution set into irreducibles
 ---------------------------------------------------------------

 The -f is the f of factor and filter.